Which city is cheaper, Porto or Albufeira?

 A large number of backpackers visit Porto, as it is a very popular resort town for budget travelers.
 By combining world-class activities with affordability, this city has become a popular stop off for backpackers in the area.

 In either Albufeira or Porto, you'll find plenty of activities to fill your time.
 Most visitors tend to spend more time in Albufeira than Porto because of the overall number of sights and activities.
+Usually, 3-7 days is a good amount of time for Albufeira, and 2-5 days is enough time in Porto.

-In Albufeira, many people enjoy the nightlife and food that this popular destination offers.
+In Albufeira, many people enjoy the nightlife and food that this activity-filled destination offers.
 People enjoy relaxing at one of the resorts.
 This resort town offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

 People visit Porto because there is so much to do.
 Visiting the old town is also a must.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.